axiomzen/Alike/README.md

 ## Development

 Alike is written in CoffeeScript in the `coffee/` folder.
 You may use `make coffee` to compile and watch for changes.
 Unit tests are in the `coffee/test/` folder.
 You can run the tests with `npm test` or if you were developing, you may use `make watch-test` to watch while you TDD :)

+## License

+Alike is licensed under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html), known as the LGPL.